mark-rossiter/mark-rossiter/README.md

 - Bash/Perl scripting
 - Python scripting
 - JavaScript
-- How to be a better stoic.
+- How to be a better Stoic (prokopton)
 - Japanese

 ### What I dream of at night when I rest my wee head